-- MRAC meetings return to the second Thursday of every month at Wauwatosa Savings and Loan on 75th and State St. - MRAC has a booth at the International Science & Engineering Fair (5/11-5/16) at MECCA. - The Milwaukee City Hall photo of Amateur Radio Day (May 17) appears in a Norwegian Radio Relay League magazine.
-In Norway, May 17th is a national holiday similar to our 4th of July. - The club is polled by the ARRL about a new code free license proposal. - Thanks to a gift by a school alumni, radio station WMSE, a public FM broadcast station, owned by the Milwaukee School of Engineering begins operation (March 17) on a frequency of 91.7 MHz at a power of 1000 W (replacing the WSOE AM station started in 1969). - The first space shuttle, named Columbia, goes into space. - There are about 433,000 licensed radio amateurs in the U.S..
+- MRAC meetings return to the second Thursday of every month at Wauwatosa Savings and Loan on 75th and State St. - MRAC has a booth at the International Science & Engineering Fair (5/11-5/16) at MECCA (Milwaukee Exposition and Convention center). - The Milwaukee City Hall photo of Amateur Radio Day (May 17) appears in a Norwegian Radio Relay League magazine. - The club is polled by the ARRL about a new code free license proposal. - Thanks to a gift by a school alumnus, radio station WMSE, a public FM broadcast station, owned by the Milwaukee School of Engineering begins operation (March 17) on a frequency of 91.7 MHz at a power of 1000 W (replacing the WSOE AM station started in 1969). - The first space shuttle, named Columbia, goes into space. - John Coleman, a meteorologist and TV weatherperson, who did a stint in Milwaukee at WISN TV channel 12, founded the Weather Channel along with Frank Batten a media company owner.
+The Weather Channel would be the first 24 hour weather news and forecasting TV channel.
+Coleman was forced out of his job as CEO and President of the Weather Channel one year later. - The Milwaukee Brewers baseball team won the second half of the season American League championship.
+The season was split in two due to a players strike.
+The Brewers lost a best of five playoff with the NY Yankees (in 5 games) for league championship. - There are about 433,000 licensed radio amateurs in the U.S.

-- MRAC adds an Advanced/Extra class license class to the Novice and Technician/General classes the club has been running.
-Al Belanger W9MDG teaches the first Advanced/Extra class and Walt Glish W9YYW moves over from the Novice class (leaving Dave DeFebo WB9BWP to teach Novice) to the General class. - The FCC votes to retain the Morse code requirements for all grades of license. - Dick Baldwin W1RU retires as ARRL VP/General Manager and becomes IARU President (a position he will hold for 17 years). - President Regan signs into law a bill that allows the FCC to authorize licensed hams to create and administer amateur radio license tests. - The Milwaukee Brewers become American League Baseball champions but loose the World Series to the St. Louis Cardinals in 7 games.
+- The FCC votes to retain the Morse code requirements for all grades of license. - Dick Baldwin W1RU retires as ARRL VP/General Manager and becomes IARU President (a position he will hold for 17 years). - President Regan signs into law a bill that allows the FCC to authorize licensed hams to create and administer amateur radio license tests. - The Milwaukee Brewers become American League Baseball champions but loose the World Series to the St. Louis Cardinals in 7 games.